Wmissary/pixel-art-app/README.md

 Go to => [pixel-app](https://wmissary.github.io/pixel-art-app/)

-Select a color from the palette
-Select Pen or Eraser mode
-Add and select your layer (if you have more than one) Click on the canvas to draw or erase
+Select your tool, pick your colour, select your layer by clicking on layer name and start drawing!
-Use mouse wheel click to clear the canvas.
+(Use the mouse wheel click to clear all unlocked layers)Select a color from the palette